imberda/rehpic/README.markdown

 # rehpic

-Rehpic (which is an anagram of Cipher) is a symmetric key cipher).
+Rehpic (which is an anagram of Cipher) is a symmetric key cipher.
 It is not meant to be used commercially (or even seriously).
 It was originally created as part of a coursework submission for an MSc Computer Science module in Cryptography.

 # Quick Start
 ```java